NCBY2005/Gravity-Informed-Neural-Network/README.md

 - [License](#license)

 ## Overview
-This project demonstrates how a simple neural network can learn fundamental physics laws using simulated orbital data.
-The network predicts the magnitude of gravitational acceleration based on the distance from the central mass, learning the inverse-square law \($a \propto 1/r^2$\).
+This project demonstrates how a simple neural network can learn fundamental physics laws \($a \propto 1/r^2$\) using simulated orbital data.
+Predicts the magnitude of gravitational acceleration based on the distance from the central mass

 ## Features
 - Generate orbital data in 2D using Newton's Law of Universal Gravitation.